sanity-io/sanity-plugin-studio-smartling/README.md

 ### Field-level translations

-If you are using field-level translation, we assume any fields you want translated exist in the multi-locale object form we recommend.
+If you are using field-level translation and the `defaultFieldLevelConfig` configuration, we assume any fields you want translated exist in the multi-locale object form we recommend.
 For example, a non-localizable "title" field will be a flat string: `title: 'My title is here.'` For a field you want to include many languages for, your title may look like
 `
 {